Pain Awareness Month: Fibromyalgia

 When homocysteine levels are high in the cerebrospinal fluid, that indicates that the amount of vitamin b12 in your brain is low.
 High levels of this amino acid also cause decreased levels of magnesium within your cells, which is what’s lead researchers to believe a combination of b vitamins can counteract this depletion of magnesium.

-One study states, “We conclude that increased homocysteine levels in the central nervous system characterize patients fulfilling the criteria for both fibromyalgia and chronic fatigue syndrome.”
+One study states, “We conclude that increased homocysteine levels in the central nervous system [low amounts of Vitamin B12] characterize patients fulfilling the criteria for both fibromyalgia and chronic fatigue syndrome.”

 In another study, patients with myalgic encephalomyelitis (ME, also called chronic fatigue syndrome) were given B12 injections at least once a week for at least six months.
 Those who received more frequent and higher doses for a longer period of time rated themselves as “very much” or “much” improved whereas those who had lower doses less often rated “much” or “minimally” improved.